Italy: Sardinia, Carloforte, Sulcis & Chia | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

-After an included breakfast this morning, if traveling by public transportation, allow yourself a minimum of three hours’ transportation time prior to your flight from Cagliari airport; for details, refer to your VBT Vacation Preparation Handbook.
-This timeframe includes approximately 30 to 60 minutes of travel and around two hours of recommended pre-flight check-in time.
+After an included breakfast this morning, if you are traveling by public transportation, allow a minimum of three hours prior to your flight from Cagliari Airport.
+This timeframe accounts for 30 to 60 minutes of travel plus approximately two hours of recommended pre-flight check-in.
+For details, please refer to your Vacation Preparation Handbook.

 Included Meals: Breakfast